California governor orders Orange County beaches to close

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom has ordered beaches in Orange County to close until further notice.
+(AP) — California Gov. Gavin Newsom closed beaches in Orange County on Thursday, overriding some local officials who had rejected his pleas to limit access as the coronavirurs continues to spread throughout the state.

-Newsom made the announcement Thursday, days after tens of thousands of people in Orange County packed beaches during a sunny weekend.

-Newsom said he hopes the order won’t last very long.
-But he said he felt he had to do it to protect public health.

-A memo to the state’s police chiefs on Wednesday indicated Newsom planned to close all beaches in the state.
+A memo to the state’s police chiefs on Wednesday indicated Newsom was preparing to close all beaches in the state of nearly 40 million people whose identity is rooted in part in the surf and sand along its scenic coasts.

-But Thursday, Newsom said the order only applied to beaches in Orange County.
-Several California coastal communities have allowed beaches to be open with some restrictions.
+But Thursday, Newsom limited the order to Orange County, south of Los Angeles where the Newport Beach City Council earlier this week rejected calls to close its beach at the beginning of the busy tourism season.
+And nearby beaches in nearby Huntington Beach have remained open with few restrictions.

-Eric Nuñez, president of the California Police Chiefs Association, said a memo was sent to the group’s members Wednesday so they have time to plan ahead of Newsom’s expected announcement Thursday.

-A message to the governor’s office seeking comment wasn’t immediately returned.
-The memo was first reported by the Los Angeles TV station Fox 11.
+Last weekend, some 80,000 people flocked to the Orange County city of Newport Beach with additional thousands gathering at open beaches northwest of Los Angeles.
+Beaches in Los Angeles County remained closed.

+Newsom said those packed beaches were “disturbing” and makes it more difficult for him to consider relaxing the state’s mandatory stay-at-home order.

+“The only thing that will delay it is more weekends like last weekend,” he said.
+“Let’s not see that happen.”

-While most state parks and many local beaches, trails and parks have been closed for weeks, Newsom’s order is sure to ignite pushback from community leaders who argue they can safely provide some relief to residents.
+While most state parks and many local beaches, trails and parks have been closed for weeks, Newsom’s order ignited pushback from community leaders who argue they can safely provide some relief to residents.

+“Governor Newsom just doesn’t seem to get it,” said Republican state Sen. John Moorlach, a former Orange County Supervisor who represents the area in the state Legislature.
+“We need to trust people.
+If our citizens exercise proper social distancing, then we should allow access to the beaches.”

+Other beaches in Southern California have opened this week, but with restrictions.
+In the City of San Diego, officials allowed walking, jogging and swimming — banning people from stopping or sitting.
+A statement from Newsom’s office called restrictions like that “responsible strategies to allow residents to recreate in coastal areas.”

 “It’s time to move on,” Huntington Beach resident Jim Puro, 59, said Thursday.
 “We need to start opening up and I can’t think of a better way than to be out in the sun.”